How the Digital Economy has flourished for years:

 Though there is a subtle difference between the two, the two words are used interchangeably by all of us meaning the use of Digital Methods to improve our business processes.

-And though the impact is more visible, we have unknowingly been a part of Digitization for last so many years.
+We have unknowingly been a part of Digitization for last so many years.

 We have all been a part of the Digital World where we have touched the Digitalized business processes by using in our day to day’s life.
 Think of activities such as making railway reservation online, buying Air tickets, bus tickets online or making payments by credit card, debit card, etc.